DavidValeri/bb-streamer/README.md

 BB Streamer can be used with Frigate's object detection capabilities to capture recordings and snapshots of visitors to your Bird Buddy feeders.
 Birds are fast moving things so the setup below increases the detection frame rate to improve the chances of detecting visitors.
 BB Streamer has not been tested with the base (free) Frigate model.
 The Frigate Plus model has moderate success out of the box; however, adding your own images of birds at your feeder dramatically increases detection rates.
 You may want to lower the confidence thresholds for bird objects to start and increase it again after training a Frigate+ model with your own labeled images.
 Since you may end up with thousands of tracked bird objects in a matter of days, you may want to disable generative AI on detections from your Bird Buddy cameras if you have them enabled in your setup.
 The built-in generative AI features in Frigate, although not able to set sub-labels, combined with a custom prompt for bird objects, does open the door to some interesting possibilities to generate human readable or structured machine readable data on the species, sex, etc. in the description of detected birds.

 Add empty streams to the go2rtc section for your Bird Buddy feeders.
+Note that if you have more than one stream, you will need to put each Bird Buddy into its own account to avoid issues with Bird Budy's restrictions and the way BB Streamer works.

 ```
 go2rtc: